drewcook/arbor-ui/README.md

 **NOTE:** Please reach out to the core team for a set of values to fill in your local env file.

+### 3. Run the Application

-Next, run the development server:
+Finally, you can run the development server using the following command:

 ```bash
 yarn dev